Reserved virtual servers for Classic

 Next steps

-After you review and decided on your options, it's time to provision your reserved capacity and instances.
+After you review and decided on your options, it's time to provision your reserved capacity and virtual servers.
 To get started, review the following information: